About Lisa Pena

 Founder & Head of School

-Lisa Pena is a seasoned early childhood education thought leader with more than 25 years of comprehensive experience in the curriculum and program development arena.
-As the Founder and Director of the Jamon Montessori Day School in Silver Spring, Maryland, Lisa serves as the visionary behind the only African American owned Montessori school in the Capital Region.
+Lisa Pena is a seasoned early childhood education thought leader with more than 30 years of comprehensive experience in the curriculum and program development arena.
+As the Founder and Director of the Jamon Montessori Day School in Silver Spring, Maryland, Lisa has served as the visionary behind the only African American owned Montessori school in the Capital Region.

 Through its diverse student body and international certified curriculum, she has lead the institutions mission that has provided quality and affordable education since 1995.
 During that period more than 500 youth ages 5 to 10 representing over 60 countries have walked through Jamon’s doors to a high level of individual engagement, global enrichment and hands-on learning.
 In fact over the last 15 years student class size has increased 63% while overall enrollment has grown 60%.